hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 #### Orgs as a pipeline

-I firmly believe this shared thread should be a mission to empower end users.
+As an early sneak peek: I firmly believe this shared thread should be a **mission to [empower end users](https://en.wikipedia.org/wiki/User-centered_design)**.

 Moreover, I think it's much more effective to view orgs as part of a ***pipeline*** **of revenue generation**, where each org transforms its input resources to its output, culminating in captured revenue.

 For example: product is canonically the user-facing org, transforming infra into monetizable services for end users.
 And, since a craftsman is limited by their materials, infra's goal should be providing stable, low-friction, efficient infra.